BedJet 3: Heat your sheets with Alexa

 What's new

 With BedJet 3, the new remote will allow you to turn your phone off at night.
 You previously needed the mobile app to control most of BedJet's advanced functions.
 You'll even be able to skip physical controls entirely with BedJet 3 thanks to Amazon's Alexa.
-If you have an Alexa-enabled device like an Amazon Echo, you'll be able to control your BedJet with voice commands.
+If you have an Alexa-enabled device like an Amazon Echo ($100 at Amazon.com), you'll be able to control your BedJet with voice commands.

 Hopefully, the Alexa commands will include detailed controls, though the company's Kickstarter page doesn't outline the specifics of the Alexa compatibility as it's still in process.